 Sidenote: There are plans to implement a function for setting up your own file-naming strategy but at present only the one designed through our testing is available.

-To start monitoring, you should start the software the same way as above (launchQualiMonand select the “monitoring” button on the left hand side menu.
-Load the configuration file for the relevant sample matrix and press “start monitoring”.
-Qualimon is now actively searching for any new raw data files created and will process any such file automatically.
-As Qualimon is running and new injections are processed, the plots shown in the interface will be continuously updated.
+To start monitoring, you should start the software the same way as above (launchQualiMon) and select the ‘Monitoring’ button on the left hand side menu.
+Load the configuration file for the relevant sample matrix and press ‘Start monitoring’.
+QualiMon is now actively searching for any new raw data files created and will process any such file automatically.
+As QualiMon is running and new injections are processed, the plots shown in the interface will be continuously updated.

-On the left-hand side, you will see a tab-box containing ‘Triangle plots’ (see Fig. 5 below).
-Apart from the status-plot, these plots represent LaMa-level data, displaying the proportion of LaMas that are considered outliers for the different metrics?.
+On the left-hand side, you will see a box containing “triangle plots” (see Fig. 5 below).
+Apart from the status-plot, these plots represent LaMa-level data, displaying the proportion of LaMas that are considered outliers for the different metrics.
 The y-axis shows the injections, from the first (top) to the latest (bottom).
 The x-axis shows how injections are re-evaluated with the addition of new injections to the experiment: For each new injection the outlier status of every old sample is reevaluated against the new distribution which stems from the introduction of the latest injection.
 This is reflected in how the color of the injection changes to the right of the diagonal; the more yellow the color the more problematic the sample is.
 Since the distributions are constantly shifting a sample can start out being problematic but become completely normal after the introduction of more injections, or vice versa.

 The various triangle plots available for evaluation are: